Two Wagyu Burgers & Pork Chops FREE in every order through the holidays! Just write “CHOPPED” in the notes box at checkout ($60 order minimum).

-We bring in whole lamb nose-to-tail six times a year.
-Lamb is seasonal meat so we bring it in when its ready in the Spring and Fall.
+We bring in whole lamb nose-to-tail 4-5 times a year.
+Lamb is seasonal meat so we bring it in when its ready in the spring and fall.
 All our lamb is raised on lush pastures by farmers we have worked with for over a decade.

 The Tunis is earthy with notes of buttermilk.
 The Dorset is lighter, with a clean, floral finish.
-The California Redhas rich flavor, great marbling, and tenderness characteristics that make for an excellent lamb eating experience.
 The Navajo-Churro lamb is remarkably tender — even the braising cuts can be grilled.

-Tunis, Dorset Horn, Navajo-Churro, and California Red Breeds of Lamb
+Tunis, Dorset Horn, and Navajo-Churro Breeds of Lamb

 Tunis: Originally from Tunisia, the breed was brought to the U.S. as a gift to George Washington and raised by the first three Presidents.
 This is the same lamb as was written about in the Bible, but the modern version has a less fatty tail.